 Honeywell under foreign bribery investigations: U.S. and Brazilian authorities are investigating Honeywell International.
 The focus is on the company’s compliance with the Foreign Corrupt Practices Act, as well as laws that are similar in Brazil.
 Honeywell is cooperating but feels this will not have a material impact on their financial condition.

 US Fintech Task Force in full effect: The House Financial Service Committee created the Fintech Task Force this past June.
 They recently had their first hearing which was to address the first issue, covering topics like cash flow data and overall fintech regulation from many agencies and including insight from U.S. and U.K. regulators.
-If you're interested in watching the hearing you can check it out here.

 Anti-money laundering is back in the spotlight: Anti-money laundering is complex.
 Multinational institutions, with a U.S. branch or even if they have a U.S. branch that doesn’t service the activities, can still be examined and penalized by a U.S. regulator.
 This article provides examples, like the UniCredit settlement.
 Their branch was U.S. licensed but did not clear U.S. dollars.
 However, they were still investigated and agreed to a $13.1 billion settlement with U.S. regulators regarding certain conduct and transactions.